CarlFlo/dootBot/README.md

 - User activities with progression

-- Music player with queue with cache system (when entering an URL) to reduce YouTube API calls
+- Music player with queue with cache system to reduce YouTube API calls

 ## Commands